 We’d like to e-introduce you to a few of the winemakers Vegan Wines has partnered.
 They are so close to the heart of our mission of bringing you exceptional, naturally vegan wines!

 This week, we’re excited to introduce Ilaria, the winemaker behind Azienda Agricola Cocco Ilaria – also known as Cocco – a winery located in Montefalco, Umbria, Italy.
-We’ll chat with her on Instagram Live Wednesday, September 30th at 10AM EST (4PM Central European Time).
-Join us (and send us your questions!) to get to know Ilaria and these amazing wines a little better!
+Alessandro of TanninTime chatted with her on Instagram Live on September 30th.
+Watch the video (and read our Q&A with her) below to get to know Ilaria and these amazing wines a little better!

 Meet more winemakers!
 Check out our Vegan Wines Events!

 Ilaria’s family has been producing wine for many years in the heart of Italy.
 We’ve asked her some questions about what goes into their winemaking process, so check out our Q&A with her below!
 Here’s Ilaria:

 Were you born into the wine business?
 Did you always know this is what you wanted to do?
 How did you get started?

 My father’s family has been producing wine for generations, not for business but only for private use.
 I grew up in a peasant world – love and respect for nature are part of my family history.

 I studied marketing at university and I had several working experiences, but the call of my land and my roots was stronger, so I went back to Montefalco, and I came back to cultivate my grandparents’ land.
 My winery was born in 2008, but I put out the first bottle in 2018, a vintage 2013.
 It was ten long years of study, of searching for my way of making wine and my wine style.